 Isabella walked into the Starbucks in student hall, the only one on the campus.
-She placed her her order for chai latte tea, large and then scanned the crowded tables looking for the one in the dim corner at the very back.
+She placed her order for chai latte tea, large and then scanned the crowded tables looking for the one in the dim corner at the very back.
 Damn, not one empty seat, she’d have to wait for Sophia out on the patio.

 Walking to the end of the counter she stood, tapping a toe in her wickedly high heels.
 She’d changed into the sexy crisscrossed leather sandals at the end of her class, why not?
 She wanted to make an impression.

 Sophia took a deep breath and pushed into the crowded coffee shop.
 She spotted Isabella instantly, her eyes drawn to a delicately arched foot tapping in a deep blue barely there sandal with a pointed stiletto heel.
 How could she exude such sex appeal, just waiting for her order?
 She slipped up behind her and went with her heart, slipping her arm around her waist, forgetting everything but the demand of her mind to reveal her feelings.
-Right or wrong, she had to take the chance.
+Right or wrong, she took the chance.

 Isabella turned at the first touch, wondering who would dare invade her space, and saw the ice blue eyes she’d grown so accustomed to.
-The eyes which had followed her every move in lecture, and had more than once, caught hers in an unbreakable bond.
+The eyes which followed her every move in lecture, and more than once, caught hers in an unbreakable bond.
 Sophia, she’d taken her up on the invitation.
-Sophia with the perfect oval face, lush lips, and blonde hair, carelessly caught in a messy ponytail at the nape of her neck.
+Sophia with the perfect oval face, lush lips, and ash blonde hair, carelessly caught in a messy ponytail at the nape of her neck.
 Sophia who’s generous breasts pressed into her own with a heat akin to a red hot poker, branding her.

 “Do you feel it too?” her throaty voice whispered in her ear.